CodeNhlalo/pdsnd_github/README.md

 2021-03-03

 ### Project Title
-Post your project on git
+Post your project on git - The bikeshare program

 ### Description
 It a program about a bikeshare company to analyse it customer behaviour

 ### Files used
 bikeshare.py

 first-script.py

 ### Credits
 CodeNhlalo

 https://stackoverflow.com/questions/10565217/do-you-push-every-single-commit

 Sudkul